Dissolve a Corporation in Delaware

 The Dissolution of Corporation Process

 To dissolve your business it requires shareholder approval.
-Therefore, the board of directors will need to call meeting to take vote before proceeding with the dissolution process.
+Therefore, the board of directors will need to call a meeting and take a vote before proceeding with the dissolution process.
+If a majority of shareholders are in agreement, then the dissolution process can commence.
 Once approved, a Certificate of Dissolution, called Articles of Dissolution in some other states, must be issued by the State of Delaware in order to formally dissolve a corporation.

 Once you contact us and your payment is submitted, we will prepare all the necessary Delaware corporation dissolution documentation and submit it to you by email or fax for your signature.